Azure-Samples/PowerPlatform-AzureAppService-Sample/README.md

 1. Azure App Service code
 1. Sample Excel files to test the solution

-Follow ths detailed steps in the [Build, Deploy and Test](./docs/build-deploy-and-test.md) document to build, deploy and test the implementation.
+Follow the detailed steps in the [Build, Deploy and Test](./docs/build-deploy-and-test.md) document to build, deploy and test the implementation.

 ## Additional Information